terra-campaigns/arrival/campaign/part02/chap009.md

 - 60ft Imortra
 - 0ft Dolman, Guilf, Amyria
 - -30ft (still pending one sneak action for second circle) Miraak
+- Mercian house is 350ft away, with two bends on the streets

 **Imortra's strategy:**
 1. Run to an empty area of the city